MicrosoftDocs/kaizala-docs/Articles/Actions/validation.md

-# Validation policies for Kaizala Actions
+# Guidelines for Kaizala Actions

-This document describes the criteria that are used to validate those Kaizala Actions that are eligible to be published to the Kaizala clients.
+This document describes the criteria that must be adhered to while developing Kaizala Actions.
+In addition, you must consent to the [Terms of Use]() for Kaizala Client SDK.
+Please find the guideline policy:

 1. Kaizala Actions provide value to the Kaizala client users